Financial Order Divorce: Do I Need One When Divorcing?

 Any callback requests submitted after 3pm on Friday will be responded to the next working day.
 By pressing 'Submit,' you agree to be contacted by our team regarding your request, as detailed in our Privacy Notice.

-A financial order is a legal document issued by the court that sets out how your financial assets, such as property, savings, pensions, and capital, will be divided following a divorce.
-These orders can cover a wide range of issues, including the division of assets, child maintenance, and spousal support.
+A financial order is a legal document issued by the family court that formalises how financial matters are resolved following a divorce, including the division of financial assets, arrangements for children, and maintenance payments.

 Do I need a Financial Order when divorcing?